 Author: Patrick Millerd

-A South African temporarily living in the Philippines.
-Well past fifty, passionate about all aspects of fitness - physical, mental, emotional and financial.
-On a mission to help others discover the satisfaction of complete fitness.
+A roving "nevertiree".
+Living from experience to experience, passionate about all aspects of life - physical, mental, emotional and financial.
+On a mission to help others discover the satisfaction of freedom.